postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/splunk-on-call.md

     url: "/docs/monitoring-your-api/intro-monitors/"
 ---

-Splunk On-Call (formerly VictorOps) is a real-time incident management platform that combines the power of people and data to handle incidents as they occur and prepare for the next one.
+Splunk On-Call (formerly VictorOps) is a real-time incident management platform that handles incidents as they occur and prepares for the next one.

-This integration allows you to configure [Postman Monitors](/docs/monitoring-your-api/intro-monitors/) to trigger incidents on Splunk On-Call whenever it fails.
+This integration enables you to configure [Postman Monitors](/docs/monitoring-your-api/intro-monitors/) to trigger incidents on Splunk On-Call whenever it fails.

 ## Get the Splunk On-Call API key